 Because the mat comes rolled up, there may be some kinks or lumps when you first set it up, but these should disappear in short order.
 The mat itself is thick and sturdy.

 Want more length?
-This Asgens putting green is an impressive 9.8 feet long, and has terrific reviews to boot.
+This Abco Tech putting green is an impressive 9.9 feet long.
+It’s very popular and has terrific reviews.

-This model is very similar to a MESIXI model that we once featured here, and in fact, it was likely manufactured by the same company.
-It includes three practice balls and has a same dual-speed surface with two holes of different sizes.
+This model is very similar to the MESIXI and Asgens models that we once featured here, and in fact, it was likely manufactured by the same company.
+It includes three bonus practice balls and has a dual-colour surface with two holes of different sizes.

 With the added length, you can practice putts from nearly 10 feet out, thus adding an extra layer of productivity to your practice sessions.

-The Asgens 9.8-Foot provides a baffle plate that blocks more than 90% of putts hit too hard.
-The ball return system that works very well.
+The Abco Tech 9.9-Foot provides a baffle plate that blocks more than 90% of putts hit too hard.
+The ball return system works very well.

-This model is made of Grade-A grass that has no odour.
+This model is made of lifelike turf that gives you a realistic playing experience.
 The putting surface is divided into two strips with different properties; the deep green strip rolls faster (less resistance), while the light green strip rolls slower.

-The Asgens 9.8-Foot can be set up and ready to go in five minutes.
+The Abco Tech 9.9-Foot can be set up and ready to go in five minutes.
+The extra features enhance convenience and make putting sessions more dynamic.

 Two positives stand out to us: the ball return is adjustable, and the darker track has a line marker running its length that serves as a very effective visual alignment aid.